-First, we work really hard to create a safe space in the midst of conflict—a space that welcomes all voices to the table and actively listens.
+First, we work really hard to create a welcome space in the midst of conflict, where we invite all voices to the table and actively listen.
 However, we’re human.
-We may not always get that balance right.
-We have our implicit biases, too, and they may occasionally leak through.
-In those cases, we need you to help us love better.
+We do not always get it right.
+We have our blind spots, too.
+In these cases, we need you to help us love better.
 Embrace better.
 And set a more inclusive table.

 Second, sometimes even that third way of love and inclusiveness can still feel partisan to us when it’s not our side.
 Please remember that just because someone isn’t on your “side” doesn’t mean they’re on the opposite side.
 It means that we reject the notion of sides altogether.
 We believe that we all belong to each other.

 Third, and most importantly, we should not mistake this third way as neutrality.
 Love and neutrality are very different.